andrewfishersb/Stockipy-Android-App/README.md

  Open up android studio
- plug in your own device or set up an emulator press run, select the device and the app should run
+ plug in your own device or set up an emulator press run, select the device and the app should run if it does not start go to Build->Clean Project
 ```